hkniberg/ainutshell/1-main/070-model-types.md

 Text to Audio models can generate music or other audio.
 For example:

 - If you need a jingle for a video:: "Upbeat jingle with a catchy tune and a slap bass solo in the middle"
-- If you are out walking: "Read this text out loud"
+- If you are out walking and want to listen to an article: "Read this text out loud: ..."
-- If you are making a scene in a video game: "People talking in a busy restaurant"
+- If you need ambient sounds for a scene in a video game: "People talking in a busy restaurant"
 - If you are evil: "That horrible screeching sound of chalk on a blackboard"

 ![](../.gitbook/assets/070-text-to-audio.png)